 “I have several creative outlets in addition to my photography,” he continues.
 “After coming to Marjorie P. Lee, I joined the Memoirs Group.
 Each month, the members read to the group a brief memoir about some aspect of their life.
 I’ve now written over fifty of them.
 In 2016 I submitted one of them to the regional LeadingAge Art & Writing Show.
 It won second place in the non-fiction category.”

 “I’m a creative cook, too,” Dan says.
 “I buy ingredients that look good at the moment and then figure out something to do with them.
 I sometimes use recipes, but the resulting dish often bears only a vague resemblance to the recipe that inspired it.
 I’ve posted photographs of meals I’ve cooked on my website.”

 “I’ve also invented a new kind of sundial that shows both the time and the date.
 I planned it for the [Marjorie P. Lee] Victoria Courtyard and made a working prototype that was printed on paper.
 But I never figured out how to make a weatherproof version that could actually be put on display.”

-Although Joanie Thomas (pictured right receiving her COVID-19 vaccine) has only lived at Marjorie P. Lee for a year and a half, she hasn’t wasted any time integrating with the community and finding ways to live purposefully in her retirement.
+Although Joanie Thomas has only lived at Marjorie P. Lee since 2019, she hasn’t wasted any time integrating with the community and finding ways to live purposefully in her retirement.

 “It’s a lovely, quiet little place,” Joanie explained during Episode 29 of the ERS Linkage Podcast on January 29, 2021.
 “It’s got two beautiful, comfortable chairs and tables surrounded by all these wonderful books.
 And we’ve now got over a thousand books in there, so it’s a great room to just go up and right among all those authors and all those wonderful stories.”